-Students can also take as electives core topics in other study streams as listed below or, with permission, topics from another course at Flinders or another university.
+A 4.5 unit option topic selected from core topics in other streams of the Master of Public Health or, with permission, topics from another course at Flinders or another university.

 The award of grade of Fail (F) in the same topic on more than one occasion may constitute prima facie evidence of unsatisfactory progress for the purposes of the University Policy on Student Progress.